fred-ai-security/ai-security-assurance-labs/README.md

 - LLM red teaming and automated vulnerability evaluation
 - End-to-end model intake and validation workflows

-The goal is to provide a practical, industry-aligned lab that demonstrates real-world skills in AI Security Engineering.
+The repository demonstrates practical, industry-aligned approaches used in AI Security Engineering.

 ---